oracle-devrel/cd3-automation-toolkit/docs/nongreenfield-cli.md

 ```

 **Step 3:**
-<br>Execute the setUpOCI.py script to start exporting the resources to CD3 and creating the terraform configuration files.
+<br>Execute the setUpOCI.py script to start exporting the resources to CD3 and creating the terraform/tofu configuration files.

 Command to Execute:
 ```